 Berkeley Professor Christopher J. Chang to stay at MPIMR after being awarded the Humboldt Research Award

-Christopher J. Chang, professor of chemistry at the University of Berkeley, was awarded the Humboldt Research Award.
+Christopher J. Chang, professor of chemistry at the University of California, Berkeley, was awarded the Humboldt Research Award.
 The award, honoring internationally recognized researchers, includes a stay at the Max Planck Institute for Medical Research in Heidelberg where Chang will be hosted by Professor Kai Johnsson.

-Christopher J. Chang, Professor at the University of Berkeley, is one of the leading scientists in the areas of chemical biology and inorganic chemistry.
+Christopher J. Chang, Professor at the University of California, Berkeley, is one of the leading scientists in the areas of chemical biology and inorganic chemistry.
 He combines approaches from fundamental areas of inorganic, organic, and biological chemistry to address central problems in neuroscience, metabolism, and energy research.
 In particular, he has designed chemical tools for real-time molecular imaging of metal ion and oxidation chemistry in living systems.